Short Sale Process

 With a short sale, attorneys like yourself will still need a HUD statement for closing.
 Luckily, there is software that automates your closing settlement statements.

 Prepare a Preliminary HUD Settlement Statement Early

-While a HUD Settlement Statement, which shows all expenses and disbursement of funds involved in a residential real estate transaction, is part of the standard closing paperwork, a preliminary HUD-1 statement is also part of the short sale package.
-Real estate professionals handling a short sale transaction need to prepare a HUD Settlement Statement early and accurately to avoid unexpected borrower expenses at closing and to use as a negotiating tool.
+A HUD Settlement Statement for closing a short sale shows all expenses and disbursement of funds involved in the residential real estate transaction.
+It is part of the standard closing paperwork.
+A preliminary HUD-1 statement is also part of the short sale package.
+Real estate professionals handling a short sale transaction need to prepare a HUD Settlement Statement early and accurately to avoid unexpected borrower expenses at closing.
+This settlement statement in real estate can also be used as a negotiating tool.

 An Important Negotiating Tool

 Since most title companies will not do numerous preliminary HUD-1 statements on short sales, it is imperative that the realtors or attorneys involved learn how to complete the HUD-1 form and present it to the lender.
 A preliminary HUD-1 is the most important tool in the process of negotiating with the lender to accept less than full payment on an outstanding loan.

 As part of the short sale negotiation, the attorney or realtor gives the lender a preliminary HUD statement showing an amount the lender can expect to receive from the sale (short sale net proceeds).